 In addition to revising the bylaws, each affected district must change the judicial district bar’s letterhead, signage, website, and promotional items, if any, to reflect the new district bar number.

 Note: As of this posting, the superior court and district court numbers have not been changed to match the new prosecutorial district numbers.
 Therefore, most districts will have a different superior and district court number than the prosecutorial district (e.g., Alamance County will be District 15A for superior/district court, but District 17 for prosecutorial district/district bar).
 Please endeavor to educate individuals and entities in the district about this discrepancy.

-Districts should ensure that these changes are in place when the law becomes effective on January 1, 2019.
 Should you have any questions or require assistance, please contact Nichole McLaughlin, district bar liaison, at NMclaughlin@ncbar.gov.

 Filed Under: General News